Capture The Red Magic Of Moab

 Hand warmers (approximately $7 on Amazon or $5 at your local Walmart) and rubber bands

-As temperatures change from warm to cooler in the night, dew can accumulate on your lens glass and completely fog up your images!
+As your camera is brought from warm interiors to cooler settings, dew can accumulate on your lens glass and completely fog up your images!
 Photographers have come up with the ingenious solution of securing a couple of hand warmers onto the lens with a rubber band, which keeps the lens temperature regulated enough that it prevents the condensation from occurring!

 About The Instructors